SirajChokshi/static-preview/README.md

 In other words, Static Preview is a tool to "host" websites locally.

-A hosted version application is available at https://static-preview.vercel.app.
+A hosted version of the application is available at https://static-preview.vercel.app.

 ## Limitations